EstoniaOfficial Name: Republic of Estonia

 Accidents involving intoxicated drivers are frequent despite strict enforcement by Estonian police of laws against driving under the influence.
 The basic rule is zero tolerance.
 You can be subject to severe penalties if stopped by the police and even a trace of alcohol is detected.
 It is not uncommon for the police to set up checkpoints on major streets and highways.

-If driving, you must always stop for pedestrians in marked crosswalks.
-Some Estonian motorists do not comply with this rule, so if you are walking, you should always be careful when crossing the streets.
 In rural areas, wild animals, such as deer and moose, and icy road conditions can create unexpected hazards.
-You should also watch out for dark-clothed or drunk pedestrians walking along unlighted roads or darting across dimly-lighted streets or highways.
-Winter roads are usually treated and cleared of snow, but you still should remain vigilant for icy patches and large potholes.
+Winter roads are usually treated and cleared of snow, but you should remain vigilant for icy patches and large potholes.

-You should comply with all traffic rules, including the following: Keep your headlights illuminated while driving, even during the day.
-The use of seatbelts is mandatory in both the front and rear seats, and children too small to be secure in seatbelts must use child car seats; you should carefully comply with posted speed limits; do not use a cell phone without a hands-free device while driving; and right turns on a red light are prohibited unless otherwise indicated by a green arrow.
+Estonian law requires you keep your headlights illuminated while driving, even during the day.
+The use of seatbelts is mandatory in both the front and rear seats, and children too small to be secured by a seatbelt must use a car seat designed for their size and weight.
+Talking on cell phones while driving is prohibited, except when using a hands-free system.
+It is illegal to turn right on a red light.
 According to Estonian law, if you are involved in an accident, you should not attempt to move the vehicle to the side of the road until the police reach the scene.
 The Eesti Autoklubi (Estonian Auto Club), which is affiliated with AAA, provides emergency roadside assistance.
 You do not need to be a member to receive assistance, although fees are lower for members.
 To request roadside assistance or towing service, dial 1888.
 For ambulance or fire assistance the number is 112.
 For emergency police assistance, call 110.
 Please note that for both numbers, the level of English spoken by the operator answering may be minimal.